-While we were quarantined in our homes, police invaded the home of Breonna Taylor, an EMT and essential worker, and shot her eight times while she was lying in bed.
-A couple of months later, the pandemic still raging on, another police officer killed George Floyd by kneeling on his neck for nearly nine minutes.
+While we were quarantined in our homes, police invaded the home of Breonna Taylor, an EMT and essential worker, and shot her eight times.* A couple of months later, the pandemic still raging on, another police officer killed George Floyd by kneeling on his neck for nearly nine minutes.
 Floyd’s and Taylor’s final breaths fanned the flames of the Black Lives Matter movement.
 Protesters nationwide and around the globe are risking their life to demand an end to police violence, because they have become maladjusted to black death.

 In this movement, I see signs that parts of society are beginning to look more to the future and less to reclaiming an old way of life.
 In thinking about the tension between the past, the present, and the future, I have come to believe that the only way to move forward is to grieve the life we once knew, and to shift our mindsets to radical acceptance of our present reality in order to create a new normal that is better than our pre-pandemic life.

 The term radical acceptance was coined by the psychologist Marsha Linehan.
 “Radical acceptance is an act of the total person that allows [acceptance] of ‘this moment,’ or of ‘this reality’ in this moment,” as she and her co-authors wrote in a chapter of their book Mindfulness and Acceptance.
 “It is without discrimination.
 In other words, one does not choose parts of reality to accept and parts to reject.”